 One of the primary advantages of creating a living trust is that property left through the trust does not have to go through probate.
 In a nutshell, probate is the court-supervised process of paying your debts and distributing your property to the people who inherit it.
 The average probate takes 7-12 months before distributions are made.
 Property you transfer into a living trust before your death does not go through probate.
 If you have property in more than one state, a trust can eliminate the need for probate proceedings in multiple jurisdictions.
 The successor trustee — the person you appoint to handle the trust after your death — simply transfers ownership to the beneficiaries you named in the trust according to how you stated in the trust agreement.
 In many cases, the whole process takes only a few weeks.
 When all of the property has been transferred to the beneficiaries, the living trust ceases to exist.

 A simple probate-avoidance living trust has no effect on taxes.
 More complicated living trusts, however, can greatly reduce the federal and/or state estate tax bills for people who own assets above the estate tax exemption.
-If your estate, including life insurance, is sizable and over the estate tax exemption amount ($5,000,000 for the Maryland estate tax and $12,920,000 for the 2023 federal estate tax), a credit shelter trust can save your beneficiaries hundreds of thousands of dollars in estate taxes.
+If your estate, including life insurance, is sizable and over the estate tax exemption amount ($3,000,000 for the Maryland estate tax and $5,490,000 for the 2017 federal estate tax), a credit shelter trust can save your beneficiaries tens of thousands of dollars in estate taxes.
 This specific tax-saving trust is designed primarily for married couples.
 It is also commonly called an “AB trust,” an “exemption trust,” a “marital life estate trust,” or a “marital bypass trust.”
 Each spouse leaves property, in trust, to the other for life, and then to the children or other beneficiaries.
-Irrevocable trusts can also be used to save on estate taxes and also provide asset protection.

 Another benefit of a trust is that it is a private document.
 A will becomes a matter of public record when it is submitted to a probate court, as do all the other documents associated with probate — inventories of the deceased person’s assets and debts, for example.
 The terms of a living trust, however, need not be made public.